mniip/hexchat-lua/README.md

 Removes the given hook.
 A hook can only be removed once.

 ### Contexts
 A context corresponds to a HexChat window or tab.
 Some of the functions in `hexchat.*` will do something in the current tab.
 Using contexts you can perform such actions in other tabs instead.
 Two context objects can be tested for equality using the `==` operator, which will return true if the contexts refer to the same tab.
+All methods of a context object will error if the object is invalidated and points to a tab that is closed.

 #### `hexchat.get_context()`
 Returns a context object for the current context.